 Sometimes it is impossible to remove the mature plant without disturbing the roots of smaller, immature ginseng plants growing close by.
 When this occurs, replace the smaller roots and pack soil firmly around them.
 These will be available for harvest in future years.

 In nature, very few wild ginseng seeds survive to germinate and develop a new generation.
 But prompt and proper re-seeding by harvesters will increase the chances for germination and help guarantee improved stands and larger yields in future years.

-Most of state regulations require that at time of harvest, all mature seeds must be planted in the same general area in which the parent plant was dug.
+Most state regulations require that at harvest time, all mature seeds must be planted in the same general area in which the parent plant was dug.
 This is to assure that soil and shade conditions will be favorable for the seedlings.